 The Land Between the Lakes (LBL) area is also rich with civil war sites and forts (Fort Henry and Fort Donnelson).
-The Cobb House in Old Eddyville is now home to the Lyon County Museum.
-This two-story Federal brick house, built in 1832, is listed on the National Register; exhibits include a working model of an iron furnace.
+Old Eddyville's Cobb House has become the home of the Lyon County Museum.
+This two-story Federal brick house, built in 1832, is listed on the National Register; exhibits include an interesting working model of an old iron furnace.
 The mammoth Kentucky State Penitentiary, called the Castle on the Cumberland, towers over the Lake Barkley shoreline and is a favorite subject of photographers.

 Water lovers flock to Lake Barkley, as it is known as a year-round boating paradise.
 The main marina offers 112 covered boat slips, 60 open boat slips, and a boat launch ramp.
 You can bring your own boat or rent one of the fishing boats, pontoon boats, kayaks, canoes, or skiing boats that the marina offers.
 Whatever your choice, make sure to get out onto the lake, as the reservoir is best viewed from its center.
 If swimming is your pleasure, you can either drop anchor from your boat and dive in, or take advantage of the sandy public swimming beach.
 Both options are an ideal way to cool off from the Kentucky sun.